The Cheeky Monkey Media Blog

 6 – Observe, Learn, and Grow

 Do everything you can to learn new things, and observe everything around you from nature to all the design that surrounds us in all its forms.
 Visual communication is everywhere.
-If we get too laser focused in one area we can get into a rut.
+If we get too laser-focused on one area we can get into a rut.
 You won’t know everything about design and its myriad of disciplines, so humble up and be prepared to learn or try new things.
 The solution many times is in the discomfort of trying something new or different.

 7 – Don’t Give It Away